Here The Latest Research on How to Avoid a Hip Replacement

-The best results are achieved with a combination of hands on techniques, corrective exercise and postural/functional movement optimisation.
+The best results are achieved with a combination of hands-on techniques, corrective exercise, and postural/functional movement optimization.

-To lengthen the hip flexor muscles (ilopsoas and tensor fascia latae), soft tissue massage release, dry needling and PNF stretching techniques are all effective.
-To mobilise or free up the hip joint is best achieved with a combination of traction and rotation mobilisation hands on techniques.
+To lengthen the hip flexor muscles (iliopsoas and tensor fascia lata), soft tissue massage release, dry needling, and PNF stretching techniques are all effective.
+To mobilize or free up the hip joint is best achieved with a combination of traction and rotation mobilization hands-on techniques.

-To maximise mobility, exercises such as hanging your leg over a step with a 2-3 kg weight around the ankle and then rotate the leg inwards and outwards within pain limits, can be used to reinforce hands on traction techniques.
+To maximize mobility, exercises such as hanging your leg over a step with a 2-3 kg weight around the ankle and then rotate the leg inwards and outwards within pain limits can be used to reinforce hands-on traction techniques.
 Stretching the hip flexors is also important and can be achieved through lunging stretches or sliding your affected leg out along the floor whilst holding the other knee to your chest as you lie on your back.

 Do you sit for prolonged periods of time and stand bent forward or walk with your feet turned in or wide apart?
 Do you cycle with your knees turned in close to the bar on your bike?
 Do you walk or run or stand from sitting with an inadequate push-off or squat with your knees together?

 To prevent and/or solve any physical problems starts with awareness that comes from an assessment.
-If you want to optimise your physical health status or are concerned that you may be at risk of developing hip osteoarthritis or any other physical pain syndrome, please feel welcome to contact us here at Bodywise Health for a FREE assessment.
-We would be delighted to perform a detailed and thorough examination and set you on the right path to optimising your physical potential so that you can get the most out of your life.
+If you want to optimize your physical health status or are concerned that you may be at risk of developing hip osteoarthritis or any other physical pain syndrome, please feel welcome to contact us here at Bodywise Health for a FREE assessment.
+We would be delighted to perform a detailed and thorough examination and set you on the right path to optimizing your physical potential so that you can get the most out of your life.

 For a FREE hip assessment or walking evaluation and advice, please call 1 300 BODYWISE (263 994).